betodealmeida/nefelibata/docs/configuration.rst

 Publishers
 ----------

-The fourth part defines where your weblog will be published to once it's been built. `Neocities <https://neocities.org/>`_ is easy to setup and recommended for beginners, but you can also publish to S3 and IPFS:
+The fourth part defines where your weblog will be published to once it's been built. `Neocities <https://neocities.org/>`_ is easy to setup and recommended for beginners, but you can also publish to S3, FTP, and IPFS:

 .. code-block:: yaml